Add the finishing touch to your exterior spaces with well-planned outdoor landscape lighting.

 A variety of bulbs are suitable for outdoor fixtures.
 Incandescent bulbs emit pleasing light but have a short life and consume more electricity.
 Halogen bulbs are more efficient versions of incandescents, typically with a longer life and less energy consumption.
 Fluorescents are now available in a more pleasing color range, last much longer, and consume less energy.
 While LED bulbs are more expensive, their costs -- which continue to decline -- are balanced by their extraordinarily long life and extremely low energy consumption.

-Outdoor Landscape Lighting Issues
+Outdoor Lighting Issues

-Outdoor landscape lighting issues differ from those of indoor light.
+Outdoor lighting issues differ from those of indoor light.
 For example, reflection is less an issue outdoors because most surfaces are dark and do not reflect light well.
 However, position and shielding are more important in outdoor landscape lighting in order to prevent glare.

 Glare happens when a light source is too big or too bright; it can be blinding because it reflects directly in people's eyes.
-Outdoor landscape lighting also needs to be particularly sensitive to direct versus indirect light.
+Exterior landscape lighting also needs to be particularly sensitive to direct versus indirect light.
 Direct outdoor landscape light, such as a downlight outside a side entry door, will brighten mostly the object it is directed at and little of the surroundings.
 Indirect light reflects on the surrounding surfaces to create a soft wash.

 Paths: A well-lit path is both welcoming and required, providing illumination that extends hospitality to visitors and makes walking more secure.
 High illumination isn't necessary, and downlights will prevent glare.
 Individually lit pavers can also be used to light a pathway.